-These data will be used to calculate first year student persistence and progression rates.
+Data collected in Part 2 are used to calculate first year student progression rates.
 For four-year colleges and universities, the progression rate is the sum of the bachelor's degree seekers who completed the bachelor's degree, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
 Note that the adjusted cohort for four-year colleges is the full-time, first-time bachelor's or equivalent degree-seeking cohort minus allowable exclusions (as defined by IPEDS).